-You want to win your fantasy league?
-Snatch one (or more) of these dual-threat weapons up immediately and don't look back.
+Do you want to win your fantasy league?
+Snatch up one (or more) of these dual-threat weapons immediately and don't look back.

 Athlon Sports contributor and resident college fantasy football expert Mike Bainbridge (@MBainbridgeCFF) is here to help you prepare for the upcoming college fantasy football draft season with our positional rankings.
 Below is the scoring system used for these positional rankings.